Political Speak: Is Investing The New Spending?

 When President Obama talks about the federal budget tonight, he's likely to talk about federal investments, instead of federal spending.
 Republicans don't like that.
 Here's Senator Mitch McConnell on "Fox News Sunday."

-Senator MITCH MCCONNELL (Republican, Kentucky; Senate Minority Leader): With all due respect to her Democratic friends, any time they want to spend they call it investment.
+MITCH MCCONNELL: With all due respect to her Democratic friends, any time they want to spend they call it investment.
 So I think you will hear the president talk about investing a lot Tuesday night.

-Mr. BEN ZIMMER (On-Language Columnist, New York Times Magazine): They can prime the public with the idea that whenever you hear that word investment, you should really be thinking spending.
+BEN ZIMMER: They can prime the public with the idea that whenever you hear that word investment, you should really be thinking spending.

 INSKEEP: That's Ben Zimmer, who writes the On Language column for the New York Times magazine.